Why your nonprofit’s website needs a chatbot

 • Chatbots aren’t a good solution for nuanced or complicated questions.
 That’s why you have trained staff members!

-• You can find chatbots on websites, Facebook Messenger, Slack, WhatsApp, Skype, and more.
+• You can find chatbots on websites, social media platforms, Facebook Messenger, Slack, WhatsApp, Skype, and more.

 Download